 Where to Store Wine Short Term

-If you are not quite ready to purchase a wine refrigerator, look for a cool dark place in your home which is rarely used such as a closet or portion of the basement.
-If kept in a box or on racks on their side, wine in the short term will be safe.
+If you are not quite ready to purchase a wine refrigerator, look for a rarely used place in your home that is both cool and dark such as a closet or a basement.
+If kept in a box or on racks on their sides, wine in the short term will be safe.
 However, before serving you will have to bring the wine to proper serving temperature (click here to view the Learn About: Wine Serving Temperatures article).

 Long Term Wine Storage

 Long term wine storage consists of wine you wish to store longer than 6 months.
 Some wine ends up in longer term storage due to sheer quantity.
-Say you bought several cases from a favorite winery during your last tour of Sonoma wine country.
-While you are not necessarily aging these bottles, who know they will not all be consumed in 6 months, so you will want to place them in an area where their true flavor complexity are as delicious a year from now as they were the day the first drop hit your tongue.
+Say you bought several cases of wine from a favorite winery during your last tour of Sonoma wine country.
+While you are not necessarily aging these bottles, you know that they will not all be consumed in 6 months.
+To store these wines you will want to place them in an area where their true flavor complexity will remain as delicious a year from now as it was when you first brought it home.
 Or maybe your long term storage plans do include aging for years or even decades.
 If this is the case you will want to pay special attention to the conditions in which these bottles are housed.

 Ideal Conditions for Long Term Wine Storage

 Perfect long term wine storage conditions include a location that is dark with a low stable temperature, high in humidity and free of vibrations.
 While wine bottles are outfitted with ultraviolet protected glass, long term exposure to light can still negatively affect your wine.
 In addition to dark environments, a low stable temperature somewhere between 50° to 55° is ideal for storage longer than 6 months.
-This range is the ideal temperature for allowing wine to not only keep but age gracefully.
-Too low, and wine will stay preserved but its growth and flavor will be stunted.
-Too high, and the wine will age prematurely.
+This range is the ideal temperature for preventing wine from spoiling and for it to age gracefully.
+If the temperature is too low, the wine will stay preserved but its growth and flavor will be stunted.
+If the temperature is too high, then the wine will age prematurely.
 If your location has a temperature that fluctuates between these two extremes, well then you're really in trouble!
 An area of high humidity is also key for long term storage.
 Somewhere around 70% or even higher is ideal for longer storage situations, as it keeps the corks from drying out and keeps evaporation problems at bay.
-Finally, a vibration-free environment must be offered for long term wine preservation, since movement disturbs wine's aging process.
+Finally, a vibration-free environment must be offered for long term wine preservation, since movement disturbs the wine's aging process.